eslint/eslint/docs/rules/key-spacing.md

 ### 3. Vertically align colons `"align": "colon"`

 The `align` option can also vertically align colons and values together.
 Whereas with `"value"` alignment, padding belongs right of the colon, with `"colon"` alignment, padding goes to the left of the colon.
 Except in the case of padding, it still respects `beforeColon` and `afterColon`.
+As with `"value"` alignment, groups of properties separated by blank lines are considered distinct and can have different alignment than other groups.

 The following patterns are considered valid: